jonmartin721/devwatch-github/README.md

 - **GitHub Token**: Secure storage of your personal access token
 - **Watched Repositories**: Add/remove repositories, import from GitHub
 - **Activity Filters**: Choose what types of activity to monitor
+- **Feed Management**: Control how long items are stored (up to 2000 items, optional time-based expiry)
 - **Check Interval**: Configure how often to check for updates
 - **Notifications**: Toggle browser notifications on/off
 - **Theme**: Choose dark, light, or system theme